Lisa David

 Associate Director

 Ellie Tepper Schulman grew up in Rydal, PA and began her camp journey as a staff member in 2007 when all of her NFTY-PAR friends convinced her it would be the best summer job ever.
 Clearly, it was a wonderful summer!
-Over the past 14 summers, she has had the opportunity to work with kids in a variety of units as a cabin counselor, assistant unit head, and unit head.
+Over the past 17 summers, she has had the opportunity to work with kids in a variety of units as a cabin counselor, assistant unit head, and unit head.
 She became an Assistant Director in 2018 after serving as camp’s Program Director and the Director of Youth Engagement for the Mid-Atlantic Region of NFTY.
+She was then promoted to Associate Director in 2022.

-Ellie attended the Hebrew Union College-Jewish Institute of Religion, where she earned her Masters in Religious Education (MARE) in 2015.
-She also attended the University of Miami, where she earned a degree in Music Education in 2010.
-In her spare time, Ellie enjoys baking (especially chocolate chip cookies), rooting for the Miami Hurricanes, watching old ‘Friends’ episodes, and making friendship bracelets.
+Ellie attended the Hebrew Union College-Jewish Institute of Religion, where she earned her Master of Religious Education (MARE) in 2015.
+She also attended the University of Miami, where she earned a degree in music education in 2010.
+In her spare time, Ellie enjoys baking (especially chocolate chip cookies), rooting for the New York Rangers and Miami Hurricanes, watching old ‘Friends’ episodes, and making friendship bracelets.

-Ellie is responsible for Junior Camp Campers (and their staff), Jewish Life, and camp’s vast program, specifically any out-of-camp trips, in partnership with Sam.
+Ellie is responsible for Junior Camp campers (and their staff) and Jewish Life, and works in partnership with Sam on camp’s vast program, specifically any out-of-camp trips.

 Ellie currently lives in South Philadelphia with her husband, Jon Schulman, and their son Henry Tep!